helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 origin	git@github.com:ebarault/git-tutorial.git (push)
 ```

-For now our local git repo is configured with a single remote leading to your forked instance of the git-tutorial repo.
+For now, our local git repo is configured with a single remote leading to your forked instance of the git-tutorial repo.
 We need to add another remote so we can easily fetch any modifications on the main repo.
 For this we use the `git remote add upstream` command.